blx/invigilou/README.md

 # invigiloù

-When do exams happen? idk let's find out.
+When and where do exams happen? idk let's find out.

 ## Prerequisites